 There is initially a lot to learn in this game, so watching youtube tutorials will really help immensely, but once you get to grips with the basics there are excellent reference cards for enemies and gearlocs which makes the general usage easier to cope with, just look up what you need when you need to.
 Trying to absorb it all at the start will be too much for most people.
 Whilst I have only played a few of games so far, I would suggest starting with the helpful tutorial play through in the back of the rule book and continuing this onto its conclusion, and then play some solo games with one gearloc to get to know its abilities quite well, which will help your confidence.
 There are a lot of options available, but it all becomes very straightforward as you get to know your gearloc, and the game is much more manageable than Mage Knight for instance, and everything makes thematic sense when playing.
 Beating a tyrant will be tough, and will require knowing some of your characters best strategies, but still there are easier game level options provided in the rules to play.

-My early summary thoughts are that this is a superb game.
+My early thoughts are that this is a superb game.
 It is an adventure game, it is also a tactical battle game, and it also feels like role playing, where you are developing your character.
 It works amazingly as a two player game, and has a wonderful solo experience, either playing as one or using two gearlocs.
 I love an excellent solo game, and this has the making of being top class alongside Lord of the Rings LCG, and the fact that it is dice based is excellent news.
-Kickstarters may well be changing board gaming forever, I am well into a Gloomhaven campaign with my group and its depth of gameplay and longevity is quite astonishing, and I put Too Many Bones into this same category, as the depth of the alternative skills, combinations between the gearlocs and quality of components is beyond what we usually see when buying board games.
-I see this as a game that may well last even after many hours of playing, but I qualify this by saying it is early days for this game, and its longevity is certainly not fully tested out.
+Kickstarters are changing board gaming forever, I am well into a Gloomhaven campaign with my group and its depth of gameplay and longevity is quite astonishing, and I put Too Many Bones into this same category, as the depth of the alternative skills, combinations between the gearlocs and quality of components is beyond what we usually see when buying board games.
+I see this as a game that lasts even after many hours of playing.
 At the moment there are a few adventure games being developed that push the boundaries of what you can do with a one box game, and this is set to be one of them.
-You may initially pay more for it, but when it delivers high quality components, more gaming hours, choices and enjoyment then I am all for the new trend.
-You will need less games in the long run.
+You may initially pay more for it, but when it delivers high quality components, more gaming hours, choices and enjoyment then I am all for the new trend, and you will need less games in the long run.